mousepawmedia/devdocs/source/setup/first_steps.rst

 sadly missing by default on Linux.
 Thankfully, you can set up custom keyboard shortcuts for anything you like, so adding that in is easy!

-Go to your System Settings and Keyboard.
+First, we need to free up the keyboard shortcut for our use.
+Go to Power Menu → :guilabel:`System Settings` → :guilabel:`Keyboard`.
 Select :guilabel:`Shortcuts` if necessary, and then go to :guilabel:`System`.
-Tap the row for "Log out" and press :kbd:`Ctrl+Alt+Backspace`.
-This will be the keyboard shortcut if you want to quickly log out of your computer.
+Double-click the ``Ctrl-Alt-Delete`` entry in the row for "Log out" and press :kbd:`Ctrl+Alt+Backspace`.
+This will be the keyboard shortcut if you want to quickly log off your computer.

 Now, go to :guilabel:`Custom Shortcuts`.
 Click :guilabel:`+`.
 Set the name to "System Monitor" and the command to "gnome-system-monitor".
 Press :guilabel:`Apply`.

-Finally, tap the "System Monitor" row in the list and press :kbd:`Ctrl+Alt+Delete`.
+Finally, double-click ``Disabled`` on the "System Monitor" row in the list and press :kbd:`Ctrl+Alt+Delete`.

+..
+NOTE:: If you're on Linux Mint, :kbd:`Ctrl+Alt+Delete` is already used for
+    restarting the system.
+You can probably shut this off in Startup Applications.

 Compose Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^